2006 24 Hours of Le Mans: Race

 This race marked the first Le Mans win for a diesel engined sports car, the Audi R10 TDI, and the second time that a diesel-powered sports car won a major international motorsports event, following the Audi R10 TDI's win at the 2006 12 Hours of Sebring.
-BMW was however the first brand to successfully enter a diesel-powered racing car in an international event when they won the Nürburgring 24 Hours, already back in 1998, with their 320d.
+This was, however, not the first time a diesel-powered racing car had won an international racing event; back in 1998, BMW became the first marque to enter a diesel-powered race winner as they won the Nürburgring 24 Hours with their 320d touring car.

-This race also marked the first time since the 1991 24 Hours of Le Mans that Porsche (or a Porsche-powered prototype) did not win at least one class.
-A Panoz Esperante was successful in upsetting the contingent of Porsches in the GT2 class.
+This race also marked the first time since 1991 that Porsche (or a Porsche-powered prototype) did not win a single class in Le Mans.
+A Panoz Esperante was successful in upsetting the contingent of Porsches in the GT2 class, the only class that did feature Porsche entries.

-Corvette Racing's 355 lap pace in their GT1 class win became the record for a homologated GT vehicle.
+Corvette Racing's 355-lap pace in their GT1 class win became the record for a homologated GT racer.

 Official results

 Class winners are marked in bold.
 Cars not completing 70% of the winner's distance are listed as Not Classified (NC).